 Impressive buffet offerings but limited hours

 It was nice to see that Disney had a mix of kid-friendly options like chicken tenders and mac and cheese, alongside more sophisticated dishes such as crab legs, shrimp, carved meats, and a variety of fresh salads and pasta dishes—parents with fussy children didn't have to worry about eating the same things as their kids!
-That said, I saw plenty of children loading up their plates with shrimp and crab.
+However, I saw plenty of children loading up their plates with shrimp and crab.

-My biggest gripe with the buffet was the size.
-While on a smaller ship, the hallways were too narrow to accommodate the multitude of strollers present during breakfast and lunch.
-Plus, Disney's buffet isn't open for dinner, so parents with kids who can't sit through multi-course meals had to order room service, grab a slice of pizza, or venture to the Duck In Diner for burgers, chicken tenders, or hot dogs.
+Plus, Disney's buffet isn't open for dinner in the traditional sense, so parents with kids who can't sit through multi-course meals had to order room service, grab a slice of pizza, or venture to the Duck In Diner for burgers, chicken tenders, or hot dogs.
+That said, the buffet is open for sit-down service.

 Manageable lines for character meet-and-greets